 About Our Therapists & Coaches

 The Redpath Centre offers consultations, counselling, coaching and therapy for individuals, couples and families in Toronto.
-Take a look at our various therapists, speech-language pathologists, as well as our academic, behaviour and life coaches to learn more about coaching, and therapists available at The Redpath Centre.
+Take a look at our therapists, speech-language pathologists, as well as our academic, behaviour and life skills coaches to learn more about intervention services available at The Redpath Centre.

 Who Should You Contact?